Big Brother Family: Tsvetanovi

 Vanesa is from Botevgrad and Tsvetelin is from Sofia.
 Vanessa is 17 years old, making her the youngest Housemate in the history of Big Brother Bulgaria.
 They entered the House on Day 1 with a secret task.
 Tsvetelin entered with Iva, the mother of his first child, pretending that they were married.
 Vanessa entered with her ex-boyfriend Svetlin.
 They were also pretending to be a family and entered the House via the secret room, where they stayed for one week.
 On Day 8 they entered the main House.
 The four Housemates had to keep their secret task for 10 Days.
 However, it was unsuccessful.

 Iva and Svetlin left the House on Day 15.
 Tsvetanovi were the third evicted on Day 25.

 House

 Big Brother Family was shot in the House in Novi khan, where the Housemates from Big Brother 4 and VIP Brother 3 lived.
 It was redecorated for the new season.

-For the new family format there was a shop and a restaurant.
+For the new family format there was a supermarket, restaurant, beauty salon and ATM.
 As there were families with children, private teachers were teaching them during their stay in the House.